Era of Manifestations: Gift drawings

 They were made with "painstaking precision" using watercolors or transparent inks.
 They generally included many small emblems, considered "wildly extravagant by Shaker standards," such as treasure chests, heavenly mansions, golden chariots, flowers and fruits. and included written messages of friendship or reverence, with calligraphic intricacies, resembling fine lacework.
 Generally, works would not be signed by the artist.

 The tree of life has become an icon to represent Shakers.
 Some of these "drawings" are now part of the American Folk Art Museum collection.
-Key artists from the Shaker community were Hannah Cohoon, Polly Collins and Joseph Wicker; others include Sarah Bates and Polly Anne Reed.
+Key artists from the Shaker community were Hannah Cohoon, Polly Collins and Joseph Wicker; others include Rebecca Landon, Sarah Bates and Polly Anne Reed.
 The Era of Manifestations ended when Shaker community members became embarrassed by the "emotional excesses and mystical expressions of this period."